-- > Restore vital facilities and public utilities; - Assist in rescue; - > Assist in control of vital resources; - > Assist in decontamination; - > Assist in debris removal; - > Provide traffic and access control equipment; - > Assist in establishing alternate evacuation routes; and - Provide for damage assessment for public property and certain non-profit organizations. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures. - Coordinate or direct the protective actions and restoration of public utilities and municipal facilities; - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures. - Ensures that Public Safety Answering Points (PSAPs) provide direct, equal access to their services for people with disabilities who use teletypewriters (TTYs).
+- Restore vital facilities and public utilities;

+- Assist in rescue;

+- > Assist in control of vital resources;

+- > Assist in decontamination: - > Assist in debris removal; - > Provide traffic and access control equipment; - > Assist in establishing alternate evacuation routes; and - Provide for damage assessment for public property and certain non-profit organizations. - Attends training and workshops to maintain proficiency and currency in emergency management and emergency response, planning, and procedures. - Ensures that Public Safety Answering Points (PSAPs) provide direct, equal access to their services for people with disabilities who use teletypewriters (TTYs).